Suawek013/angular-book-rental/README.md

 # Details & Settings

 ### Changing api url for production
-Change apiUrl varible in file library-client/src/environments/environment.prod.ts
+Change apiUrl variable in file library-client/src/environments/environment.prod.ts

 ### Heroku limits
 - If an app has a free web dyno, and that dyno receives no web traffic in a 30-minute period, it will sleep.